merken/Inspiron7586/README.md

 - Battery info seems correct
 - Audio, via alpid 77, no headphone jack
 - USB C Dongle `DELL DA300HDMI`: HDMI, USB3 and RJ45 Ethernet
-- Bluetooth headset (Mic does not work)
+- Bluetooth headset (Mic does not work, and probably never will)
 - Bluetooth speaker
+- SD Card Reader

 # Not working
 - Wifi networks that require additional credentials (prompt for login does not appear), also the connection is unstable on these Wifi networks, network card resets and re-connection is required, A workaround for this can be found below
 - Macs Fan Control sensor readout, but the fans work
+- TG PRO Fan control readout does not work, but the sensors work
+- Use Macs Fan Control for managing the fans, use TG Pro for the sensors
 - Bluetooth Logitech Mouse
 - Sleep, closing the lid, resuming...
 - HDMI Port in the chassis (this is linked to the MX150 dGPU)